shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 Va a comenzar a usar [Docker].

 <!--Anchors-->
-[Inicio de sesión en el Portal]: #logon
+[Log on to the Portal]: #logon
-[Creación de una máquina virtual con la imagen de Docker de Canonical y MSOpenTech]: #createvm
+[Create a VM with the Docker Image from Canonical and MSOpenTech]: #createvm
-[Conexión con SSH y a disfrutar]: #havingfun
+[Connect with SSH and Have Fun]: #havingfun
 [Next steps]: #next-steps